-Rotary will raise \$50 million per year over a three-year period, with every dollar to be matched with two additional dollars from the Bill & Melinda Gates Foundation.
+Every dollar Rotary commits to polio eradication will be matched two-to-one by the Bill & Melinda Gates Foundation up to \$35 million a year through 2018.
 These funds help to provide much-needed operational support, medical personnel, laboratory equipment, and educational materials for health workers and parents.
 Governments, corporations and private individuals all play a crucial role in funding.